kragen/derctuo/knuth-paeth-minsky-rotation.md

-So if you pipeline the shears you only need enough dcache to hold 32 scan lines of the image, which I think is even true without tiling; if it's the traditional 1024 pixels wide then that's 96 kilobytes in 24-bit color, which is coincidentally exactly the size of my L1D cache on my Pentium N3700 laptop.
+So if you pipeline the shears you only need enough dcache to hold 32 scan lines of the image, which I think is even true without tiling; if it’s the traditional 1024 pixels wide then that’s 96 kilobytes in 24-bit color, which is coincidentally exactly the size of my L1D cache on my Pentium N3700 laptop.